-I was reading an article on the latest TV drama, Bluff City, to portray the civil litigation process.
+I read an article on the latest TV drama, Bluff City, to portray the civil litigation process.
 The show makes the typical mistakes that TV often does.
 Decisions happen quickly.
 The case is over in an hour.
 Rulings by the judge are ignored.
 TV has to “break it to make it” more interesting.

 Process is the correct word for civil litigation.
 I frequently tell clients that litigation is a “marathon, not a sprint.”
 Usain Bolt is the current record holder running the 100-meter dash in 9.58 seconds.
-The world record for the marathon is held by Eliud Kipchoge who ran a marathon (26.2 miles) in two hours one minute (2:01:39).
+The world record for the marathon is held by Eliud Kipchoge, who ran a marathon (26.2 miles) in two hours one minute (2:01:39).
 In an unofficial race, Kipchoge has run the distance in under two hours.

 Bolt is stocky and heavily muscled.
 He would run well for a while, but his bulk would be his undoing in a marathon.
 According to news reports, Bolt has never run a race over 200 m.
 It is unlikely he could run a five-mile which is a feat most high school runners can achieve.
 Kipchoge is lean and wiry.
 There is no way he could compete in the first 100m.
 Kipchoge and most marathon runners aim for pace, not speed.

 Once this stage is over, litigation moves into a phase called “discovery.”
 Discovery is where both sides get to ask questions and receive documents from the other side.
 The questions are called “interrogatories.”
 Interrogatories can vary from being very general to being super-specific.
-Interrogatories generally seek facts relating to the incident in order to understand the nature of either the claim or defenses.
+Interrogatories generally seek facts relating to the incident to understand the nature of either the claim or defenses.
 The request for documents is called a “request for production.”
-A request for production is the formal discovery request for documents, pictures, videos, etc. It can include an inspection of property, an examination of a cell phone, etc. Each side gets a specific number of interrogatories they can ask, and the requests for production are usually unlimited.
+A request for production is the formal discovery request for documents, pictures, videos, etc. It can include an inspection of the property, an examination of a cell phone, etc. Each side gets a specific number of interrogatories they can ask, and the requests for production are usually unlimited.
 The other side usually has 30 days to respond.

 The end of discovery brings another event: mediation.
 Mediation is a court-ordered attempt to resolve the case through negotiation.
 A neutral person—usually another lawyer—tries to help the parties reach a settlement through compromise.
 The process may be mandatory, but the results of the mediation are not.
 The parties have to agree to settle.
 If they do not, then the case moves along.
 Sometimes mediation can occur early in the case if the facts are not really in dispute.